 For the third year in a row, Alaska ranked among the top two states for well-being in the country, according to the Gallup poll.
 Like Hawaii, Alaska also earned high honors in three of the five categories: financial, physical, and social well-being.
 Its best ranking?
 Social well-being, at top in the nation!
 According to the poll, Alaskans feel that they have supportive relationships and love in their lives.
 Check out the secrets of the world's happiest families.

 Very few people are more financially secure than those living in South Dakota.
-The state has consistently been ranked one of the happiest states in America, but this year, South Dakotans also topped the poll's list for financial well-being.
+The state has consistently been ranked one of the happiest states in America, but in 2016, South Dakotans also topped the Gallup poll's list for financial well-being—not to mention third overall happiest.
 Try these great personal finance resolutions for a worry-free fiscal year.

-A little ice and snow won't stop the people of Maine, who live in one of the best states for physical well-being.
-Residents not only tend to exercise more and eat healthier foods, but they also consume less alcohol, drugs, and tobacco than the rest of the nation.
+A little ice and snow won't stop the people of Maine, who live in one of the best states for physical well-being, according to Gallup.
+In the state ranked fourth in overall well-being, locals not only tend to exercise more and eat healthier foods, but they also consume less alcohol, drugs, and tobacco than the rest of the nation.
+Maybe that's why it was deemed the second safest state by WalletHub.
 These are the best healthy-eating tips of all time.

 Colorado finished in the Gallup poll's top 10 happiest states in the U.S. for the ninth straight year, joining Hawaii as the only two states to earn this distinction.
 Why?
 Residents of Colorado, which ranked fifth overall, are more in shape than most Americans, earning one of the top honors for physical well-being.
 Plus, WalletHub says its residents have the best sleep habits in America.
 These fresh takes on fitness for 2017 will keep your workout from getting boring.